NSO-developer/nso-gitbook/development/introduction-to-automation/creating-a-service.md

         dns_server_list.create(dns_ip)
 ```

 Here, you are using the `dns_ip` variable that contains the operator-provided IP address instead of a hard-coded value.
-Also, note that there is no need to check if the entry for this DNS server already exists in the list.&#x20;
+Also, note that there is no need to check if the entry for this DNS server already exists in the list.

 In the end, the `cb_create()` method should look like the following: